joannebadua/Hangman-Constructors/README.md

 The game will randomly select a casename and uses the Word constructor to store it.

 Your job is to guess the casename by typing in letters.
 You can guess as many as you want.
+If you're stuck, scroll up beyond the ASCII design rainbow with motivational message.

 Please note, the game is case-sensitive.
 A hint is that the first letter of the case name (which is usually the name of one of the parties in the suit), will be capitalized.